OctahedronBR/site/apresentacao_src/presentation.md

 !SLIDE

-#### "As PMEs precisam melhorar os websites, habilitar as funções que permitam uma maior interatividade com o consumidor, utilizar as ferramentas disponíveis para publicidade online e adquirir maior conhecimento sobre o conceito de computação nas nuvens."
+#### "SMBs need to improve their websites, enable the functions that enable greater interactivity with the consumer, use the tools available to online advertising and acquire more knowledge about the concept of cloud computing."

-##### **Alexandre Hohagen**, diretor geral Google America Latina
+##### **Alexandre Hohagen**, general manager of Google America Latina

 !SLIDE